-There are three mistakes you might be making every day at work.
+In this article I’m looking at three small-yet-mighty mistakes you might be making every day at work.
 Whether you are managing small projects or a team of global experts, I’ve seen managers of all grades make these errors time and time again.
 And I’ve done it too.

 Susanne Madsen writes about the three mistakes that managers make in her book, The Power of Project Leadership.
-I’ve taken her headlines and added what I think they mean for managers today.
-Do you recognise these traits?
+I’ve taken her principles, and extended those out to what I think they mean for managers today.
+Do you recognise these habits in your own practice?

 The management error comes when you focus on managing tasks at the expense of leading people.

 People get work done.
 Teams deliver projects.
 Step away from the tasks and look at the bigger picture.
 It’s no good having the most detailed task plan if your team are bored or stressed.
 Managing people should take up most of your time.

 In my experience people who are good at managing projects and tasks are less good at managing people.
 Perhaps because they don’t enjoy it as much as tweaking a project schedule.
 Perhaps because they don’t think it is as important.